Discount Mortgages Explained

 How a broker can guide if a discount mortgage is right for you

-The brokers we work with have significant experience working with mortgages of all kinds and so they can offer you helpful insight that applies to your situation.
+The brokers we work with have significant experience working with mortgages of all kinds, so they can offer you helpful insight that applies to your situation.
 They’ll provide:

 As well as this practical help, speaking to a broker can give you peace of mind and a sense of security that you’re making the right decision.
-If you’d like to speak to a broker who has working knowledge of these types of mortgages, get in touch.
+If you’d like to speak to a broker with working knowledge of these types of mortgages, get in touch.

 Lenders that offer discount mortgages

 Many lenders offer discount mortgages, including Suffolk Building Society, Clydesdale Bank, and Aldermore.
-As each lender sets their own SVR and discount level, it’s worth spending some time comparing the different deals.
-If you don’t have a lot of time or you’re not confident that you understand all the variables, it’s best to work with a broker to do this.
+Each lender sets their own SVR and discount level, so comparing the different deals is worth comparing.
+If you don’t have a lot of time or are not confident that you understand all the variables, it’s best to work with a broker to do this.

 Early repayment fees